End of Contract Notifications: are you in or out? — We take a look at ECN timelines and what they mean for you.

-From 15th February 2020, all broadband, phone, pay-TV and mobile phone providers are required to notify customers when their contract is about to expire.
+As of 15 February 2020, all broadband, phone, pay-TV and mobile phone providers are now required to notify customers when their contract is about to expire.
 This lets customers know that they can start shopping around for a better deal.

-Both end of contract notifications (ECNs) and out of contract notifications (or annual best tariff notifications) have been put in place by industry regulators Ofcom, something which Uswitch heavily campaigned for over.
+Both end-of-contract notifications (ECNs) and out-of-contract notifications (other known as annual best tariff notifications) have been put in place by industry regulator Ofcom, something which Uswitch has heavily campaigned for over the years.

-When you're eligible to switch, you’ll get a letter, email, or text to tell you your contract has either expired or that it’s coming to an end shortly.
+When the time comes and you're eligible to switch, you’ll get a letter, email, or text to tell you your contract will soon be coming to an end.

-This is fantastic news for consumers, as you’ll now be told when you’re free to look at other tariffs, and ultimately save money with a better deal.
+This is a real victory for consumers, as you’ll now be told when you’re free to look at other tariffs, and ultimately save money with a better deal.

-Studies show that as many as 8.8 million people in the UK have paid over the odds for their broadband after their initial contract is up.
-Equally, millions of UK customers have been charged for the price of their handset long after they've paid it off.
+According to recent studies, as many as 8.8 million people in the UK pay over the odds for their broadband after their initial contract is up, and millions of UK customers continue to be charged for the price of their mobile phone long after they've paid it off.

-But Ofcom is now trying to put a stop to this by insisting broadband and mobile phone providers let customers know when they're close to the end of their contract so they can seek green provider pastures in the shape of a better deal.
+Ofcom is now trying to put a stop to this 'culture of over-payment' by insisting broadband and mobile phone providers inform their customers when they're close to the end of their contract so they can seek green provider pastures in the shape of a better deal.

-Now, networks and providers are legally obligated to get in touch with you 10 to 40 days before the end of your contract to let you know you'll soon be free to shop around for a better deal.
+Networks and providers are now legally obligated to get in touch with you 10 to 40 days before the end of your contract to let you know you'll soon be free to shop around for a new mobile or broadband deal.

-And if you choose to stay with your provider, they've still got to contact you once a year when you're out of contract to remind you that you're out of contract.
+And if you choose to stay with your provider, they've still got to contact you once a year when you're out of contract to remind you that you're eligible to switch.

-Until now, the onus has been on the customer to know if they're in or out of contract.
+Until now, it's been down to the customer to know if they're in or out of contract.

 And because of that, mobile and broadband providers have been able to get away with overcharging millions of customers who weren’t aware they were eligible to switch to a better deal.